-How Rakeback Is Calculated: Wagers vs House Edge vs GGR (2026)
+How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

-This is the most straightforward and player-friendly calculation.
+This is the most straightforward and player-friendly calculation, the rakeback per bet model in its purest shape.
 The casino takes your total wagered amount and applies the rakeback percentage directly.
+In short, the rakeback formula breakdown for this method is one line.

 The Formula